mulchy/pg-install/README.md

 You should see the following instructions after the install is finished.

-The first method will launch the postgres server each time boot your computer.
-You can use the second method to launch the server manually.
 > To have launchd start postgresql at login:
   `ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents`